pcaversaccio/erc20-permit-upgradeable/README.md

 ### Upgrading an Upgradeable Contract

 Let's assume you have deployed one of the two template smart contracts and you want to include a further feature such as flash minting (lending tokens without requiring collateral as long as they're returned in the same transaction).
 Since the proxy contract already called `initialize` within the context of the first implementation contract, we must create a new function or modifier called `upgradeToV2` that allows initialising the required parameters for the flash mint feature.
-This could look like the following as function:
+This could look like the following as function (not considering all further contract-specific dependencies):

 ```solidity
 // SPDX-License-Identifier: MIT